10 Well Paying Jobs You Haven’t Heard of

 How much it pays: between $50,000 and $100,000/year.

-How to become one: No experience, education or training needed, but a talent for swimming and diving can be extremely useful.
+How to become one: No work experience, education, or training is needed, but a talent for swimming and diving can be extremely useful.

 Certified Ethical Hacker